taikoxyz/taiko-mono/packages/protocol/contracts/bridge/README.md

 #### Bridging Ether

-If user wants to bridge ether, he/she will initiate a bridge transaction with `sendMessage` on the source chain which includes:
+If a user wants to bridge ether, he/she will initiate a bridge transaction with `sendMessage` on the source chain which includes:

 ```
     struct Message {